kornada/geoserver/doc/en/user/source/extensions/pgraster.rst

 Usage
 -----
-#. as for any other store configuration, go to Stores->Add new Store
 #.
+As for any other store configuration, go to Stores->Add new Store
+#.
 Select ImageMosaicJDBC.
 You will see the usual "Add Raster Data Source" form.

        .. figure:: images/imagemosaicjdbcstore.png

-       For backward compatibility, you may still configure an ImageMosaicJDBC in the old-way by specifying the URL of a valid XML configuration files as done in the past (Where anything need to be configured by hand by the user).
+       For backward compatibility, you may still configure an ImageMosaicJDBC in the old-way, by specifying the URL of a valid
+       XML configuration file, as done in the past (Where all the components of the ImageMosaicJDBC need to be configured by hand by the user).

 #.
 Notice the presence of a checkBox which allows to proceed with the PGRaster automatic configuration parameters specification.
    Once Clicking on it, you will see a set of new parameters for the automatic configuration step.
 When enabling that checkBox, the URL parameter needs to point to the main folder containing the rasters which have been previously produced using gdal_retile.